FAQs

 Find out more here.

 • Yes, we offer abortions in Northbridge and Joondalup with one of our female general practitioners.
-Our medical team are experts in women’s sexual and reproductive health who offer unplanned pregnancy advice so please feel free to reach out for support.
+Our medical team are experts in women’s sexual and reproductive health also offer unplanned pregnancy advice so please feel free to reach out for support too.

 • Yes.
-We offer appointments with nurses and general practitioners at our Northbridge and Joondalup clinic.
+We offer appointments with nurses and general practitioners at our Northbridge and Joondalup clinics.

 • No, our nurses are available Monday to Friday 9am-4.30pm.
 For after hours care, you can contact our partner: Night Doctor.